Gatling FrontLine's Features

 Gatling FrontLine is a backend for Gatling.
-You can manage all aspects of performance testing throught our web interface: Parametrization, Execution, Reporting, Administration.
+You can manage all aspects of performance testing through our web interface and use our advanced features for:

 With Gatling FrontLine’s clustering (or distributed) mode, you can run tests with a large and worldwide audience.